The Classic Film Score and Song

 on its 75th anniversary

-In was in November of 1942, the year and month I was born,
+It was in November of 1942, the month and year I was born,

 After 59 days of film shooting, CASABLANCA was finished on August 3 at a cost of about $950,000 -- not a cheap budget but not a blockbuster one either.
 The film was first released